danrlu/nextflow_cheatsheet/README.md

 - `path(A)` is the same as `file(A)`. `tuple` is the same as `set`.
 It's recommended to use `path` and `tuple` with newer versions.

 ### DLS2 vs DLS1
+- Moving to DLS2 is a one-way street.
+It's so intuitive with clean and readable code.
 - In DSL1, each queue channel can only be used once.
 - In DSL2, a channel can be fed into multiple processes, but each process can only be called once.
 The solution is either `.concat()` the input channels so they run as parallel processes, or put the process in a module and import multiple times from the module.
-- DSL2 also enforce that each process takes only 1 input channel, so all inputs needs to be combined into 1 channel.
-See the [cheatsheet](https://github.com/danrlu/Nextflow_cheatsheet/blob/main/nextflow_cheatsheet.pdf).
+- DSL2 also enforces that all inputs needs to be combined into 1 channel before it goes into a process.
+See the [cheatsheet](https://github.com/danrlu/Nextflow_cheatsheet/blob/main/nextflow_cheatsheet.pdf) for useful operators.

 ### Acknowledgement
 - [@danielecook](https://github.com/danielecook) for getting me started with Nextflow and offering lots of help.